-Core inflation is the price change of goods and services minus food and energy.
+The core inflation rate is the price change of goods and services minus food and energy.
 Food and energy products are too volatile to be included.
-They change so quickly they throw off an accurate reading of underlying inflation trends.
+They change so quickly that they can throw off an accurate reading of underlying inflation trends.

 For example, commodities traders bid up oil prices if they suspect its supply will fall or demand will rise.
 They might think a war will dry up the supply of oil.
 They'll buy oil at today's price to sell at tomorrow's higher anticipated price.
 That is enough to drive up oil prices.
 If the war doesn't materialize, oil prices fall when they sell.

+Food prices rise along with gas prices because food is transported by interstate trucking.
 It consumes a lot of gas.
-When oil prices rise, you'll see the effect a week later in gas prices.
-If gas prices stay up, you'll see the effect in food prices in a few weeks.
+When gas prices rise and stay high, you'll eventually see its effect on food prices in a few weeks.

 How the Fed Uses the Core Inflation Rate

 What happens if the core inflation rate starts to creep above that inflation target and stays there?
-The Fed considers raising interest rates and other contractionary monetary policy.
+The Fed considers raising interest rates and other contractionary monetary policies.
 The Fed has to weigh this with its other mandate, encouraging economic growth and creating jobs.

-How the Core Inflation Rate Is Calculated
+How the Core Inflation Rate is Calculated

-As you can imagine, this is serious number-crunching, and it gives a pretty good indication of price changes.
-But it is not as inclusive as the PCE price index.
+As you can imagine, this takes some serious number-crunching, and it gives a pretty good indication of price changes.
+However, it is not as inclusive as the PCE price index.

-Why Core Inflation Is Critical
+Why the Core Rate Is Critical